 I cannot imagine that the medical staff involved failed to alleviate our torture out of malice.
 I can only imagine that they were constrained by law, corporate policy or rules of established professional best practice.
 If so, then the action of that law, policy or rule unquestionably violated Article 5 of our fundamental human rights.
 I am given to understand that since October 2000, fundamental rights have been part of English law.
 In this case, the equivalent of Article 5 should have automatically inhibited the action of the offending law, policy or rule.

 I cannot blame any individual medical operative for being bound by whatever agent of constraint they may have been under.
 For that I blame those who enacted the law, policy, rule or guideline concerned.
 I do not blame any medical operative for failing to diagnose the effect of my wife's behaviour upon my son and me.
 I blame those who require them to diagnose a highly sporadic condition using such an obviously flawed methodology.
 I do, however, blame the medics for ignoring completely what I told them I had observed, experienced and suffered regarding my wife's relapse.
 They assumed that they (who saw her at infrequent fleeting encounters) knew it all and that I (who was with her 24 hours a day 7 days a week) knew nothing.
-That is unmitigated arrogance.
+Thus I certainlt do blame them for their unmitigated professional arrogance.

 Though the actions of the medical operatives may have been legal and professionally correct, it was nevertheless, in my opinion, inhumane of them to leave my wife unmedicated for two months after becoming what my son and I clearly experienced as 'a danger to herself and others'.
 Allowing torture to take place when it is within your sole power to stop it with trivial effort may not be considered professionally negligent, but it is certainly humanly so.
 In those circumstances, whatever the consequences, my conscience would force me to uphold the fundamental rights of the patient and her family, treating the offending laws, policies or rules with the contempt they deserve.